GeXiaoguo/DotFSM/readme.md

     return issue with { CurrentWorkflowState = transition.DestinationState };
 ```

 **Workflows may need to be composed in real world applications**.
 Suppose the issue tracking application also need to deal with projects.
-And the project follows the workflow below
+And the `ProjectWorkflow` is defined as below.
 ```mermaid
 stateDiagram-v2
 direction LR